Contributor: Paul Tirjan, BA’89, WG’01

 As an SRHO, AllSpire is an organization of independent health systems bound together largely by trust, with rules codified in written agreements.
 The rules are important guidance and are necessary, though not sufficient, to establish trust.

 Certain fundamental principles must be observed in the behavior of alliance members to build the kind of trust that enables them to endure.
-The extent to which these principles are evident in all aspects of these collaborative relationships determines the corporate culture of the enterprise and impacts prospective members, employees, patients, business partners, vendors, regulators and the general public in our communities.
+The extent to which these principles are evident in all aspects of these collaborative relationships determines the corporate culture of the enterprise and impacts prospective members, employees, patients, business partners, vendors, regulators, and the general public in our communities.

-“The Mission of AllSpire is to harness and share the accumulated wisdom, talent and resources of our integrated health system members, via knowledge transfer and collaboration, to achieve the highest levels of Clinical Excellence, Patient Affordability, Access & Experience and Economic Sustainability, all for the benefit of the communities we serve.”
+“The Mission of AllSpire is to harness and share the accumulated wisdom, talent and resources of our integrated health system members, via knowledge transfer and collaboration, to achieve the highest levels of Clinical Excellence, Patient Affordability, Access and Experience and Economic Sustainability, all for the benefit of the communities we serve.”

 These Core Aspects equate to our version of a Triple Aim: